Meilinem/vue_script/README.md

 ## New project with his dependencies

-Use the following command will create the repo app where you are
+Use the following command to create the repo app where you are
 ```bash
 source initiate_anam_front.sh [app_name] #do not use capital letters in the app name
 ```